How to Get a Business Credit Card with Bad Personal Credit

 Including a risky business type in your corporate name will cause funding rejections.
 Listed corporate ownership must be the same any place you list it.
 It is best practices to keep a record of every place where your corporation has a listing.

 A business needs a professional-looking site.
 And it must have site hosting from a provider like GoDaddy.
-Do not use Weebly or Wix.
+Try not to use Weebly or Wix.
 It needs to be your domain, not domain.wix.com.
 Use Upwork to employ people who can help you get set up.
 Get a professional logo from Fiverr.
 Email must be on your domain.

 A business address must be a real brick and mortar building.
 Hence it must be a deliverable physical address.
 For a retail establishment, this can never be a PO Box.
 Do not use UPS mailing addresses.